Annual economic growth ticks up slightly in September quarter

 “The economy has continued to grow, however the rate of growth remains well below the long run average,” Australian Bureau of Statistics chief economist Bruce Hockman said.

+The Treasurer said the government would update the forecasts in the mid-year budget, which is due before Christmas.

+“But the story today is that despite the headwinds, domestic and international, we see the Australian economy continuing to grow,” Mr Frydenberg said.

-Quarterly growth was weaker than economists had expected at 0.4 per cent after an upwardly revised 0.6 per cent in the June quarter.
+However, growth in the September quarter was weaker than economists had expected at 0.4 per cent after an upwardly revised 0.6 per cent in the June quarter.

 The central bank left the official cash rate at a record low 0.75 per cent at its monthly board meeting on Tuesday.

-After the meeting, Dr Lowe said the economy appeared to have reached a “gentle turning point”, believing that growth will lift to around three per cent in 2021.
+After the meeting, Dr Lowe said the economy appeared to have reached a “gentle turning point”, believing that growth will lift to about 3 per cent in 2021.

-However, financial markets still believe there is a 50/50 change the Reserve Bank will be forced to cut the cash rate to 0.50 per cent in February after the board’s summer recess.
+However, financial markets still believe there is a 50/50 chance the Reserve Bank will be forced to cut the cash rate to 0.50 per cent in February after the board’s summer recess.

 Three interest cuts and personal income tax reductions this year have failed to give the economy a major boost.